juandpinto/thesis-manuscript/source/12_methods.md

 \newpage

-# Methods: Creating the Frequency Dictionary of Spoken Hebrew (FDOSH) {#methods}
+# Methods: Creating the *Frequency Dictionary of Spoken Hebrew* (FDOSH) {#methods}

-As we have seen, the brunt of the work in high-quality vocabulary frequency list creation has focused on *English* frequency lists.
-Outside of the English-speaking world, and especially when dealing with less commonly taught languages, it's difficult to find well-researched word lists, if they exist at all.
-Why have not more educators—those who may benefit from these lists the most—decided to undertake such a task?
+As we have seen, the majority of research into high quality vocabulary frequency list creation has focused on *English* frequency lists.
+Outside of the English-speaking world, and especially when dealing with less commonly taught languages, it's difficult to find well-researched frequency dictionaries, if they exist at all.
+Why have not more educators—those who may benefit from these dictionaries the most—decided to undertake such a task?

-This need not be a project that one starts from scratch every time.
-Many tools already exist to make the process smoother.
-Still, with the rapid pace at which technology changes, these tools tend to quickly become obsolete.
-They are also usually restrictive to the specific preferences of their creators.
+Some tools already exist that aid in the process of creating a frequency dictionary.
+One affordable example is the web tool [*SketchEngine*](https://www.sketchengine.eu), a European-based database of hundreds of corpora in many different languages.
+As is common for similar products, however, SketchEngine does not provide access to the raw corpora themselves.
+Instead, it acts as a search portal through which one may peek into a corpus's data.
+This and other restrictions severely limit what researchers can do and the insight they can gain.

-Rather than using these tools, I chose to create a series of simple scripts to create the Frequency Dictionary of Spoken Hebrew.
+Rather than using SketchEngine or similar tools, I chose to create a series of simple scripts to create the *Frequency Dictionary of Spoken Hebrew*.
+They are designed to be easily customizable to suit researchers' needs.

-The two most widely-used languages for the type of data analysis involved in a word list creation are Python and R. I chose to use Python for this project.
+The two most widely-used languages for the type of data analysis involved in creating a frequency dictionary are Python and R. I chose to use Python for this project.
 Python was designed specifically to be a very readable programming language.
 That is, it is easy to read and understand the purpose and flow of the code.
-This was one of my primary reasons for choosing to use it, since it increases the ease with which this project can be reproduced by other researchers and educators to create their own word lists.
-R, on the other hand, requires a deeper familiarity with the syntax and conventions of the language in order to understand.
+This was one of my primary reasons for choosing to use it, since it increases the ease with which this project can be reproduced by other researchers and educators to create their own frequency lists.
+R, on the other hand, requires a deeper familiarity with the syntax and conventions of the language in order to understand and modify its scripts.

 The second characteristic that makes Python ideal for an open-source project of this nature is its mild learning curve.
 Though considerable effort must be made to learn any programming language, Python is widely considered good for beginners because of its simplicity.
 With only a rudimentary knowledge of Python, even educators or enthusiasts without a coding background will be able to modify the scripts used here to suit their own needs.
 To this end, I will also carefully explain what, exactly, the code does.

 Though all of the code is included in this thesis ([*Appendix B*](#appendix-b)), it can also be found in an online repository at <https://github.com/juandpinto/opus-frequencies>.
 The repository can easily be cloned, or individual files can be downloaded, for modification and use.
-The repository uses the version control system *Git*.
-This means that anyone can easily look through the history of each file to see specific changes that have been made over time.
+The repository uses the version control system [*Git*](https://git-scm.com).
+Git keeps track of all changes that have been made to all files at any time and makes it easy to search through these file histories to observe the project's creation process.^[For a thorough introduction to Git and GitHub, see Chacon and Straub [-@ChaconProGit2014].]

 Suggestions for improvements can also be submitted through the GitHub interface, allowing for a system of cooperation and incremental innovation among researchers.
-The exported Frequency Dictionary of Spoken Hebrew, in its entirety, can also be found in the repository.
+The exported *Frequency Dictionary of Spoken Hebrew*, in its entirety, can also be found in the repository.

 This thesis, then, beyond explaining the theory behind the creation of the FDOSH, aims to make the process as reproducible as possible.
 This section contributes to that aim by carefully documenting each step of the process.